openwisp/openwisp-docs/user/monitoring.rst

 `OpenWISP Monitoring
 <https://github.com/openwisp/openwisp-monitoring/tree/1.0>`_
-has been introduced in OpenWISP 22.05 and focuses on allowing users to know the status of their devices at any given time.
+is available since OpenWISP 22.05 and focuses on allowing users to know the status of their devices at any given time.

 .. contents:: **Table of Contents**: